This town is packed with super duper scoopers, and any true ice cream addict has to add these best Hong Kong ice cream shops to their lick list!

-Founded in 1878, Silviano Venchi started making chocolates in his shop in Cuneo, Italy, at the age of 16!
+Founded in 1878, Silviano Venchi started making chocolates in his shop in Cuneo, Italy, at the age of just 16!
 This world-famous chocolaterie is also one of the go-to spots for a creamy scoop (or two) of gelato.
-With more than 90 recipes, Venchi gelato is your daily sweet treat, celebrating traditional Italian flavours.
-Go big or go home with a scoop in cone covered in their seasonal sprinkles – just divine!
+With over 90 recipes up its sleeves, Venchi gelato is one of our fave sweet treats as it celebrates traditional Italian flavours.
+We particularly like Venchi’s line of vegan sorbet, as it does not contain added sugar or any artificial ingredients – perfect for the health-conscious!
+Go big or go home with a scoop in a cone topped with seasonal sprinkles – simply divine!

-Whether you’re looking for a leisurely afternoon guilty pleasure, a sweet way (literally!) to start a date, or the after-dinner scoop to end the night, one cannot resist the silky texture of Messina’s gelato!
-Open daily from 3-11pm, Messina is your sweet spot when the dessert stomach is calling.
-Picking from the 36 different flavours can be tough, which is why you’ll be drawn to go back time to time to check new flavours!
-Here’s a lil scoop: pistachio praline and salted caramel and white chocolate, easily fit everyone’s palette.
-Vegan sorbets are also available, as well as exclusive Hong Kong flavours like egg tart and milk tea.
+Whether you’re looking for a leisurely afternoon guilty pleasure, a sweet way (literally) to start a date, or the after-dinner scoop to end the night, one cannot resist the silky texture of Messina’s gelato!
+Open daily, Messina is your sweet spot when the dessert stomach is calling.
+Picking from the different flavours can be tough, which is why you’ll be drawn to go back time to time to check new flavours.
+Here’s a lil scoop: pistachio praline, salted caramel, and white chocolate, which easily fits everyone’s palate.

 Messina, 37-43 Pottinger Street, Central, Hong Kong